dalfonsonash/Crowdfunding_ETL/README.md

 ### Project Goals:
 The goals for this project are as follows:

-1. Create the Category and Subcategory DataFrames
+1. Create the Category DataFrame, category.csv
+2. Create the Subcategory DataFrame, subcategory.csv
-2. Create the Campaign DataFrame
+3. Create the Campaign DataFrame, campaign.csv
-3. Create the Contacts DataFrame
+4. Create the Contacts DataFrame, contacts.csv
-4. Create an ERD and table schema.
+5. Create an ERD and table schema using: https://www.quickdatabasediagrams.com/
-5. Create a Postgres Crowdfunding Database
+6. Create a Postgres Crowdfunding Database

 #### Project Files